yarafe/Test/README.md

 ## Data Flow

-### Fortigate Integration with Azure sentienl Scenario
+### Fortigate Integration with Microsoft Sentienl Scenario

-To ingest CEF logs from FortiGate into Azure Sentinel, a dedicated Linux machine is configured to serve as proxy server for log collection and forwarding to the Microsoft Sentinel workspace.
+To ingest CEF logs from FortiGate into Microsoft Sentinel, a dedicated Linux machine is configured to serve as proxy server for log collection and forwarding to the Microsoft Sentinel workspace.

 The Linux machine is structured with two key components: